vegasjj/cloud-resume-challenge/azure/README.md

-# Backend Technical Specifications
+# Writing and Deploying the Resume's Frontend

 The following Azure resources directly serve the static site's files, set up the custom domain and configure the HTTPS infrastructure:

-- Azure Storage Account.
+- An Azure Storage Account.
-- Azure CDN Profile.
+- An Azure CDN Profile.
-- Azure CDN Endpoint.
+- An Azure CDN Endpoint.

 ## Local Development Environment details